axel3rd/mpg-coach-bot/README.md

     tactical.substitute.midfielder = 5.0
     tactical.substitute.defender = 5.0

-To enable/disable and change default notes for proposal of selling players, use in `mpg.properties` file (since v1.2):
+To enable/disable and change default notes for proposal of selling players (since v1.2):

-    # Enable sell/buy players proposal
+    # Enable sell/buy players proposal (only if 'efficiency.recent.focus' is false)
     transactions.proposal = true

     # Notes for proposal of selling players